Bedrock-OSS/bedrock-wiki/docs/blocks/avoiding-properties-limit.md

 Using this method, you achieve the same results with just 15 values.
 The more values available for combinations, the higher your property limit is.

-## How will it look like:
+## How Will It Look
-Using the example above as reference, your properties would look like this;
+Using the example above as reference, your properties would look like this:
 ```json
 "properties": {
     "wiki:value": [ 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13 ],